KaziFarhan/KaziFarhan.github.io/index.md

 > And I love curd 🍮️

-<sub> By the way the photo is of IronMan not me !, I know you mmight have been confused </sub>
+<sub> By the way the photo is of IronMan not me !, I know you might have been confused </sub>